 Hey there Purr-fect Peep, so you have decided to start learning Web Development.
 That is AWESOME!
 In HTML Basics we will cover some of the history of the Web and many of the basiscs you will need to get started.
 We are continuously looking for feedback on how to improve the page so please feel free to jump on our Discord for any help or suggestions.

 In the very begining the Web did not require as much interactiveness as it has today.
 When Tim Berners-Lee created it in 1989 working at CERN it was to help link together several disparate systems that did not "talk" with each other.
 You can still see the original design here.

-- All HTML documents must start with a document type declaration:
+There are three key items that make up an HTML Document.
+1. All HTML documents must start with a document type declaration: `

 <h1>Hello World</h1>, this represents an entire html element.
 You can also nest elements, for example we would place this h1 tag into our body element.

 Anything that exists within the starting tag name is what we call an attribute like

 <h1 id='hello'>Hello</h1>.
 Attributes allow for us to place additional information into and about the tag.
 There are two types of Some of the most popular global HTML attributes are

 style.
 In the link section below you will begin to see how we can use id.
 In our CSS for a 10 year old we will dive further into the css and style attribute.

 <h1> defines the most important heading.

 <h6> defines the least important heading.In the example below you will notice that the text is between our opening and closing tag which makes the text look differently.
 Browsers come with predefined styles which allow for the difference visually, otherwise this would only be represented in the markup.